andresmontoyab/React/react-redux/README.md

 5. Explan what is an action
 6. Connect with components

 # Redux

+In order to start with Redux we need to understand one very important concept, the ```state```, the state basically is a place in where we are going to store all the data that we need for our application.

+Redux is going to help us to handle the state.

-It is a framework that deal with the state of an application, usually React and Redux works together.
+So Redux is a tool that deal with the state of an application, usually React and Redux works together.
   - The state is unique and global in the entire application.
   - The state only get modified with actions.

-Redux is based in an architecture call Flux
+Redux is based in an architecture call Flux, in order to understand how it works redux we need to see some the very important concepts

-1. Dispatcher
-2. Store
+- Store
-3. Action
-4. View
+- Dispatcher
+- Actions
+- Reducer

 ## Install